 The latest release supports Caffe, TensorFlow, TensorFlow Lite, and ONNX.
 Arm NN takes networks from these frameworks, translates them to the internal Arm NN format and then, through the Compute Library, deploys them efficiently on Cortex-A CPUs, and, if present, Mali GPUs such as the Mali-G71 and Mali-G72.

 Arm NN for Android

 Also available is Arm NN for NNAPI, Google’s interface for accelerating neural networks on Android devices, made available in Android O. By default, NNAPI runs neural network workloads on the device’s CPU cores, but also provides a Hardware Abstraction Layer (HAL) that can target other processor types, such as GPUs.
 Arm NN for Android NNAPI provides this HAL for Mali GPUs.
-A further release adds support for the Arm Machine Learning processor.
+A further release adds support for Arm Ethos-N NPUs.

 Arm support for Android NNAPI gives >4x performance boost.

 Arm NN performance relative to other NN frameworks

 - Arm NN open-source collaboration enables optimal third-party implementations